DataDog/documentation/content/logs/docker.md

 Install the [latest version of the agent 6](/logs/#getting-started-with-the-agent) on your host.

 The agent can both collect logs from [files on the host](/logs/#custom-log-collection) or from [container stdout/stderr](/logs/docker/#configuration-file-example).
-For this you need to update or create new .yaml configuration file in the agent’s `/conf.d` directory as explained in the provided links.
+For this you need to update or create a new .yaml configuration file in the agent’s `/conf.d` directory as explained in the provided links.

 ### Container installation

-As explained above, the agent also have a [containerized](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/agent) installation.
+As explained above, the agent also has a [containerized](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/agent) installation.

 First let’s create two directories on the host that we will later mount on the containerized agent: